blackbuck-18/Bitewise/README.md

 # Bitewise
 AI-powered food scanner to promote nutritional awareness.
-This project is currently in development.
+This project is currently in devlopmopment.

 ## ✨ Key Features